Ateu Atsa: Works by Atsa

 Among their present major collection of Bangwa sculptures, the Ethnological Museum in Berlin owns a commemorative figure of a Bangwa chief called Fosia.
 Acquired in 1898 and since then attributed to Atsa, this is considered as the best preserved and most characteristic of Atsa's surviving sculptures.
 Other sculptures by Atsa in Germany are a commemorative figure in the Rautenstrauch-Joest Museum in Cologne and a sculptured veranda post in the Museum Five Continents in Munich.
 In France, the Musée du quay Branly owns a memorial figure of a king and a female figure with child and a staff, while the Musée Dapper owns the so-called "Bangwa Queen".

 Another commemorative figure purchased in 1987 by the Cleveland Museum of Art shows royal stylistical features such as headdress, necklace, loincloth and a horn-shaped containter.
 This commemorative portrait of a king or important dignitary was originally kept in a royal shrine and accompanied sacrifices made to the skulls of the chief's ancestors.
 For funerals and royal ceremonies, it could also be shown as a symbol for the sanctity of the kingdom and to protect its inhabitants.

-An 2011 exhibition of African art at the Neuberger Museum of Art of the State University of New York displayed two sculptures attributed to Atsa or his workshop.
+A 2011 exhibition of African art at the Neuberger Museum of Art of the State University of New York displayed two sculptures attributed to Atsa or his workshop.
 One of these was a female commemorative figure, the other one a male figure from a private collection.
 Further, the Eskenazi Museum of Art at Indiana University owns a sculptured figure from the upper end of a Lefem society staff.
 Since 2005, the Yale University Art Gallery owns a figure of a royal ancestor on a pole attributed to Atsa.
 Another such sculptured staff top, carved with a figure of a chief holding a mask, was sold to a private collector at an auction by Sotheby's in 2014.
 It has been attributed to the workshop of Atsa, based on its style, iconography and the treatment of the sculptured surface.
 Also in 2021, a private collector acquired a commemorative figure of Atsa from the estate of Pierre Harter at an auction by Christie's in Paris.